 I lived in the Netherlands for 2 years, and my daughter still lives there.
 I learned a lot about this lovely country, so I’m sharing tips for visiting.

-First of all, The Netherlands (actually, Nederland) is the name of the country… not Holland.
+First of all, The Netherlands (in Dutch, “Nederland”) is the name of the country… not Holland.
 North and South Holland are 2 provinces in the north of the country, where the most well-known cities are located (Amsterdam, Rotterdam, and The Hague).
 However, most Dutch people just accept the fact that foreigners refer to the country incorrectly as Holland.
 (When I lived in the Netherlands, I mostly lived in Eindhoven, which was in the southern part of the country.)

 The whole country is quite small.
 You could drive across it in any direction within a few hours.
-Driving is straight forward there; they drive on the right side of the road, and traffic isn’t bad except sometimes in the big cities.
+Driving is straight forward; they drive on the right side of the road, and traffic isn’t bad except sometimes in the big cities.
 I would caution that all signs are in Dutch, and bicyclists are always in the right.
 Also, you need to pay close attention to when lanes shut down only to buses.
-If you’re going to travel around the country, I would definitely go via train.
-Train stations are typically in the center of the city, so you can walk around and see a city, then catch the train again when you’re done.
+If you’re going to travel around the country, I would go via train (Here are train times).
+Train stations are typically in the center of most cities, so you can walk around and see a city, then catch the train again when you’re done.
 Great day trips.
 Also, within each city, it’s easy to rent a bike to get around.
 The infrastructure promotes bike riding, with great bike lanes and lots of bike parking places.

 Everyone understands English, although some of the older population in small towns might not be able to speak back to you because they haven’t had much practice.
 Younger store workers in small towns are usually very happy to practice their English with Americans.
 In general, the Dutch like Americans.
 We make good movies and TV shows, we are generally happy and positive people, and we were helpful during WWII.
 (Also, everyone likes Canadians!)